pgtipping/Synthalyst/memory-bank/projectbrief.md

 Learn any language for free!

-speak and hear the translation in the chosen language with transcription.
-Repeat the translation, get feedback on accuracy through written transcription or ai feedback.
-Repeat until your pronunciation score is satisfactory.
+- Speak and hear the translation in the chosen language with transcription.
+- Repeat the translation, get feedback on accuracy through written transcription or ai feedback.
+- Repeat until your pronunciation score is satisfactory.

 Need to communicate in a foreign language? use as two-way voice translation service!